giankdiluvi/madmix/examples/discrete_toy_examples/README.md

 - `toy_run_concrete.py` is the script to reproduce the Concrete relaxation experiments
 - `toy_run_dequant.py` is the script to reproduce the dequantization experiments
+- `toy_run_argmax.py` is the script to reproduce the argmax flows experiments